Shopping Cart

 People seek out ayurveda for many reasons.

 Ayurveda can help both acute and chronic conditions.
-Some seek ayurveda for specific ailments like allergies, asthma, sinus problems, skin conditions, weight management, stress, anxiety, depression, insomnia, ulcers, acid indigestion, gastritis, many other digestive ailments, auto immune disorders, arthritis, reproductive problems, and so many other diseases or dis-eases can be addressed through the Ayurveda path back to health.
-Often people have tried other medical care or other healing modalities and then come to Ayurveda when the other therapies didn’t help them.
-But Ayurvedic medicine is also complimentary to existing treatment plans and paths.
+Some seek ayurveda for specific ailments like allergies, asthma, sinus problems, skin conditions, weight management, stress, anxiety, depression, insomnia, ulcers, acid indigestion, gastritis, auto immune disorders, arthritis, reproductive challenges, and so many other ailments, imbalances, or diseases.

-A note on Ayurveda and the elemental theory: All existence is made up of five elements and these elements have qualities that occur differently in each individual.
+(A note on Ayurveda and the elemental theory: All existence is made up of five elements and these elements have qualities that occur differently in each individual.
 The human body has three main body types called doshas (see dosha section for more info): Vata (made up of the qualities of air and space), Pitta (fire and water), and Kapha (water and earth).
-These doshas determine the personality, tendencies, and habits of an individual.
+These doshas determine the personality, tendencies, and habits of an individual.)

 Blessings.

-Mantra for Healing
+Chant for Healing

 Om bhur bhuva svaha